June 2002 (Part 2)

 This, in fact, is what internal art masters do.
 Not only they are healthy and full of vitality, and their hands are always powerful, they can strike you with any part of their body.
 They can, for example, cause serious injury on an opponent by hitting him with a shoulder at close quarters.

 My father is trying to loose weight and he is using your advice from the same book.
-He rotates his feet while lying dow,.but his results are not so visible.
+He rotates his feet while lying down, but his results are not so visible.
 What would you advise my father?

-“Drawing the Moon” is an excellent method to loose weight, especially at the belly and the waist.
-If he does not have visible result, it is probably due to one or more to the following reasons.
+Rotating the feet while lying down is called "Drawing the Moon".
+It is an excellent method to loose weight, especially at the belly and the waist.
+If he does not have visible result, it is probably due to one or more of the following reasons.

 He movement was too fast.
 Each rotation of the feet should take at least half a minute.